 An asset tracking system is the process of tracking products and assets using standardized ID tags that broadcast their physical location.
 This can be done in a variety of ways.
 Common asset management solutions include the use of RFID or barcode labels.
 These tags are used to broadcast the location of a physical asset within a company.

 An asset tag is a type of label that is placed on physical products to help companies track their movement within the company.
 They can come in many different materials and styles.
 Many are affixed to equipment to identify it for tracking, inventory, and accountability purposes.

-Barcodes are a series of black and white stripes that are used to identify assets.
-These stripes comprise alternating thick and thin lines that form a series of "bars" on the affixed label.
-Each number represents a different asset and the code is unique to that asset.
+Barcode labels or barcode asset tags are a series of black and white stripes that are used to identify assets with a unique number.
 The barcode can be scanned by a reader, which will then upload that information into a computer.

 What types of barcode asset tags are available?

-Barcode asset tag construction is another way to segment barcode asset tags.
-Your application and environment should really dictate what asset tag construction will work best in your application.
+Barcode label construction is a way to segment barcode asset tags.
+Your application and environment should dictate what asset tag construction will work best in your application.
 Proper qualification will ensure your barcode asset tag will survive the environment to which it will be exposed.
-For example, a manufacturing environment is most likely going to require a more rugged barcode asset tag than an office environment and should probably use a metal barcode asset tag versus and polymer one.
+For example, an office environment is most likely going to require a versatile plastic barcode label that can conform around curves, whereas a more rugged asset tag can be used in a manufacturing environment.
 The ID Experts at Metalcraft can assist you with this process.
-Contact us at firstname.lastname@example.org for more details.
+Contact us at email@example.com for more details.